hollyufo/minishell/README.md

 - [Writing Your Own Shell](https://www.cs.purdue.edu/homes/grr/SystemsProgrammingBook/Book/Chapter5-WritingYourOwnShell.pdf)

 ## License
-This project is part of the curriculum at [Your School Name].
+This project is part of the curriculum at 42 network.